The Lobster Programming Language

 • Relatively fast (order of magnitude faster than Python, significantly faster than Lua (benchmark), not yet a C competitor, but can be eventually) and economical (low overhead memory allocation)

-• Easy to deploy (engine/interpreter exe + compressed bytecode file)
+• Easy to deploy (engine/JIT exe + compressed bytecode file)

 • Modularly extendable with your own library of C++ functions